 Salary sacrifice is not always a good idea for low earners, and there is one particularly unfavourable situation to be aware of, which is set out below.
 You cannot participate in salary sacrifice schemes where your pay would be reduced below the National Minimum Wage or National Living Wage.

 Nevertheless, salary sacrifice can benefit you in some circumstances.
 Since 6 April 2017 there have been fewer opportunities to benefit from such an arrangement.
-Below we explain how such arrangements work, what items may be included in any arrangements from 6 April 2017 and the changes that will be made to any arrangements that were already in place at 5 April 2017.
+Below we explain how such arrangements work, what items may be included in any arrangements from 6 April 2017 and the changes that have been made to any arrangements that were already in place at 5 April 2017.

 How do these arrangements work?

 Your employer may offer a salary sacrifice scheme that enables you to swap cash salary for non-cash benefits.
-The idea is that you can save tax and NICs and be in a better position overall than if you merely purchased the benefit from your net salary independently.
+The idea is that if the benefits you choose are not liable to tax and /or NIC you can be in a better position overall than if you merely purchased the benefit from your net salary independently.

 Salary sacrifice from 6 April 2017